Deep dive into topics that deserve a sustained conversation.

 Deep listening = Deep Trouble: the 60 minute grab.

-Following on from our Social Work interview format, Deep Trouble places artists, writers, celebrities and public figures in the hands of an expert as they undergo therapeutic techniques based upon the principles of Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and Socratic Questioning.
-These interviews delve deep into the psychological underpinnings of the guests in an attempt to find the signs, events, meanings and narratives that have informed their public, creative and private lives.
+Following on from Trouble’s Social Work interview format, the Deep Trouble podcast, delves deep into the psychological underpinnings of the guests in an attempt to find the signs, events, meanings and narratives that have informed their public, creative and private lives.

 Amazing interviews with Rev. Tim Costello, acclaimed Cancer Scientist Jennifer Byrne, retired politician and anti-gambling advocate Kelvin Thompson and MORE.